Parameterized Prompt for Incremental Object Detection: EXPERIMENTS

 \subsection{Comparison}

 { }

 \textbf{Single-step setting.} We compare three single-step scenarios on the PASCAL VOC2007 dataset, where the co-occurrence levels gradually increase in the 19+1, 15+5, and 10+10 settings.
-As shown in Tab. \ref{tab: VOC One-step Comparisons}, P$^2$IOD with MS COCO and Objects365 pretrained detectors achieve excellent performance across all experimental settings.
-Compared to the prompt-based MD-DETR, P$^2$IOD achieves accuracy improvements of 1.6\% / \%, 2.5\% / 3.9\%, and 8.0\% / 5.2\% in the respective scenarios, indicating that the performance advantage of P$^2$IOD becomes increasingly significant as the co-occurrence level rises.
-This trend further demonstrates that P$^2$IOD mitigates the interference caused by prompt-pool confusion in co-occurring scenarios.
+As shown in Tab.~\ref{tab: VOC One-step Comparisons}, P$^2$IOD with MS COCO and Objects365 pretrained detectors achieve excellent performance across all experimental settings.
+Compared to the prompt-pool-based MD-DETR, P$^2$IOD achieves accuracy improvements of 1.6\% / 0.8\%, 2.5\% / 3.9\%, and 8.0\% / 5.2\% in the respective scenarios, indicating that the performance advantage of P$^2$IOD becomes increasingly significant as the co-occurrence level rises.
+This trend further demonstrates that P$^2$IOD mitigates the interference caused by prompts pool confusion in co-occurring scenarios.
+We also compare single-step scenarios on the MS COCO dataset in the Appendix B.1, and the results further demonstrate the effectiveness of P$^2$IOD.

 \textbf{Multi-step setting.} We compare the multi-step settings on PASCAL VOC2007 and MS COCO datasets.
-Tab. \ref{tab: VOC Multi-step Comparisons} shows that on PASCAL VOC2007, the performance degradation of MD-DETR becomes increasingly severe as the number of incremental steps grows.
-The degradation stems from prompt pool confusion, which intensifies as the number of tasks increases.
+Tab.~\ref{tab: VOC Multi-step Comparisons} shows that on PASCAL VOC2007, the performance degradation of MD-DETR becomes increasingly severe as the number of incremental steps grows.
+The degradation stems from prompts pool confusion which intensifies as the number of tasks increases.
 In contrast, our method effectively mitigates such confusion, consistently achieving superior performance across all settings.
-For the MS COCO dataset, as shown in Tab. \ref{tab: COCO Multi-step Comparisons}, P$^2$IOD also exhibits the aforementioned advantages.
+For the MS COCO dataset, as shown in Tab.~\ref{tab: COCO Multi-step Comparisons}, P$^2$IOD also exhibits the aforementioned advantages.
 Moreover, P$^2$IOD consistently outperforms other existing approaches across different settings on both datasets, demonstrating its effectiveness and the strong potential of prompt-based techniques in IOD.